mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

-# lab02.3-luis_and_search - Developing Intelligent Applications with LUIS and Azure Search
+# lab02.4-luis_and_search - Developing Intelligent Applications with LUIS and Azure Search

 This hands-on lab guides you through creating an intelligent bot from end-to-end using the Microsoft Bot Framework, Azure Search, and Microsoft's Language Understanding Intelligent Service (LUIS).

 In this workshop, you will:
-- Understand how to weave intelligent services into your applications
 - Understand how to implement Azure Search features to provide a positive search experience inside applications
 - Configure an Azure Search service to extend your data to enable full-text, language-aware search
 - Build, train and publish a LUIS model to help your bot communicate effectively